chuyskywalker/jrm.cc/jrmcc/content/blog/home-cluster-04-orchestration.md

 ### Life Cycle Management

-While the scheduler has done the arduous job of figureing out where everything goes, another vitally important aspect of an orchestrator is defining what happens over the life time of your services and the cluster itself.
+While the scheduler has done the arduous job of figuring out where everything goes, another vitally important aspect of an orchestrator is defining what happens over the life time of your services and the cluster itself.

 The orchestrator must know how to handle individual services failing.
 Usually it will need rules for restarting services, or to perhaps not.
 The orchestator must also know how to handle a machine failure -- does it reschedule the services that were lost?
 What happens when that system comes back up after a restart?